mikolajhojda/matches_predictions/README.md

 # matches_predictions
-Web scraping the results of Premier League matches including the classification of the winner.
+Web scraping the results of Premier League matches and the classification of the winner.